 For an agile team to be successful, trust and communication are two of the most important factors.
 The team needs to trust each other, and the leader needs to trust the team and the process – it is a necessity when delivering projects using an agile type of project management.

 Established trust between the members of the agile team helps them to communicate quickly and respond faster to changes and issues as they emerge.
 Trust is the foundation of effective team processes and high performance.

-And not only that teams work faster, more efficient, and better when there is trust, but the level of enjoyment of work increases as well.
+And not only that teams work faster, more efficiently, and better when there is trust, but the level of enjoyment of work increases as well.

-As a member of an agile team, you can help establish trust in your team by being honest and transparent in the communication process, keep your commitments, seek help if you lack knowledge or experience in working on a particular task, discuss trust issues, don’t judge or blame, and get to know your teammates more personally.
+As a member of an agile team, you can help establish trust in your team by being honest and transparent in the communication process, keeping your commitments, seeking help if you lack knowledge or experience in working on a particular task, discussing trust issues, don’t judge or blame, and get to know your teammates more personally.

 Agile remote teams are virtually identical to agile teams, except all the members of the team are remote.
 McKinsey’s article from last year discusses some of the challenges that teams face when working separately, such as distrust, wishing for more frequent check-ins, and delays in projects and tasks.
 According to the same article, the experience of remote working can lead to inefficiency and reduced cohesion.

 A Harvard Business Review guide to Managing Your (Newly) Remote Workes states that:

 - 80% of new remote workers think that they would have better relationships with more frequent communications